Language Arts 5

 Summary of Course Content and Activities:

 In this course, students will continue with the Discover 4 Yourself series of Inductive Bible Studies for Kids!
-The first half of the course uses the book, Lord, Teach Me to Pray for Kids and the second half works through the How to Study Your Bible for Kids.
+The first half of the course uses the book, Lord, Teach Me to Pray for Kids and the second half works through the How to Study Your Bible for Kids book.
 Lessons take 2 weeks to complete and include both memory work and assignments or quizzes.

 Philosophy Statement:

 Bible study is serious fun!
-The Discover 4 Yourself Inductive Bible Studies for Kids helps students find out for themselves what the Bible is all about—and gives them exciting ways to do it.
+The Discover 4 Yourself Inductive Bible Studies for Kids series of books helps students find out for themselves what the Bible is all about—and gives them exciting ways to do it.
 These hands-on books help teach the basic skills of Bible study for a lifetime of discovering God’s Word.

 Prerequisites: